-In today’s ever-changing world, successful brands regularly reflect on their performance.
+In today’s ever-changing world, successful brands regularly reflect on their performance using some type of brand health scorecard.
 What’s working well?
 Where are there new opportunities?
 Are they positioned for what’s to come?

 Brand is a valuable asset.
 It reaches beyond a logo or name to span the associations people have when they think about your company.
 That means their experiences, their interactions, their perceptions – all of which are constantly evolving.

 With a new decade around the corner, there’s no better time to evaluate your brand, both how it’s performing externally and how well it’s understood and embraced within the walls of your organization.
-To assess the health of your brand heading into 2020, ask yourself these five questions:
+To assess the health of your brand heading into 2020, ask yourself these five questions as part of your brand health scorecard:

 1: Are customers and clients choosing you — over and over?